hellodeolu/don-labs/docs/details.md

 ## Pricing
 - $15 Montly
 ### Student can choose to pay for the program at once with the sum of $45.
-If prefer this option, contact us!
+If you prefer this option, kindly contact us!

 ## Register to Join the Premium Here;